Gauravchandola2022/Youtube_Comments_Sentiment_Analyzer/README.md

 To start using the **YouTube Comments Sentiment Analyzer** tool, follow the steps below:

 ### Prerequisites
--To use this project, ensure that you have:
+- To use this project, ensure that you have:
--Access to the internet.
+- Access to the internet.
--A modern web browser (e.g., Google Chrome, Mozilla Firefox, Safari).
+- A modern web browser (e.g., Google Chrome, Mozilla Firefox, Safari).
 Optional (for developers):
 -Basic knowledge of React, TypeScript, and sentiment analysis libraries.